trueos/sysadm/api/events.rst

       }
   }

-.. note:: available_connections are **all** the connections available at the time, **not** a difference from a previous state.
+.. note:: Available_connections are **all** the connections available at the time, **not** a difference from a previous state.
 There may be both new ID's in the list and ID's which are no longer listed.